- ← Chapter 10. Developing with nix-shell

 nix-build produces a

 symlink in the current directory.
-Despite the collected garbage done
+Despite the garbage collection done

 it has not been garbage collected.
-Clearly, since there's no other
+Since there is no other

 $ ls -l /nix/var/nix/gcroots/auto/ total 8 drwxr-xr-x 2 nix nix 4096 Aug 20 10:24 ./ drwxr-xr-x 3 nix nix 4096 Jul 24 10:38 ../ lrwxrwxrwx 1 nix nix 16 Jul 31 10:51 xlgz5x2ppa0m72z5qfc78b8wlciwvgiz -> /home/nix/result/